X0RW3LL/personal-website/src/blog/lkmp/lkmp.md

-# Linux Kernel Bug Fixing Mentorship Program - Spring 2025
+# Surviving the Linux Kernel Bug Fixing Mentorship Program - Spring 2025

 ## What it isn't